cyrilletuzi/angular-async-local-storage/docs/VALIDATION_BEFORE_V7.5.md

 ### Validating fixed values

-If it can only be a fixed value:
+Since version >= 6, if it can only be a fixed value:
 ```typescript
 import { JSONSchemaConst } from '@ngx-pwa/local-storage';